Lee Humphrey

-Lee Anthony Humphrey (born April 23, 1984) is an American-born professional basketball player, who last played for BC Juventus of the Lithuanian League.
-Humphrey played college basketball for the University of Florida, and was a key member of the Florida Gators teams that won back-to-back NCAA national championships in 2006 and 2007.
+Lee Anthony Humphrey (born April 23, 1984) is an American former professional basketball player.
+Humphrey played college basketball for the University of Florida, and was a starting guard for the Florida Gators teams that won back-to-back NCAA national championships in 2006 and 2007.
 He set both the season and career records at Florida for three-point field goals, making 113 in back-to-back seasons and 288 in his college career.

 Early years

 Humphrey was born in Maryville, Tennessee in 1984.
 He attended Maryville High School, where he played high school basketball for the Maryville Rebels.
 As a senior, he was named Tennessee's Class AAA Mr. Basketball for the 2002–03 season after averaging 27.6 points, 8.0 rebounds and 7.0 assists.

 College career

 Humphrey accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and he played for coach Billy Donovan's Florida Gators men's basketball team from 2003 to 2007.
 He emerged as a prolific weapon from outside the arc during the 2005–06 season in which he hit several clutch three-pointers, including three in the Final Four against George Mason and the championship game against UCLA.
 The 73–57 win over UCLA was the clincher of Florida's first national basketball championship.
 The Gators finished the season with a 33–6 mark.

 Humphrey's dominance continued during the 2006–07 campaign and with the other members of the starting five returning, the Gators rolled to a 35–5 record.
 On March 23, 2007, in the St. Louis regional NCAA tournament game against the Oregon Ducks, the game was delayed 10 minutes after a three-point shot Humphrey made damaged the net.
 During the 2007 Final Four, he hit four three-point shots in his team's 76–66 victory against UCLA in becoming the record holder for most three-pointers made during the NCAA tournament, surpassing former Duke star Bobby Hurley.
 On April 2, 2007, he won a second NCAA basketball championship with the Florida Gators, scoring 14 points in an 84–75 victory over the Ohio State Buckeyes.
 This win established Florida as the first team to repeat as NCAA basketball champions since Duke, in 1991 and 1992.

 Humphrey was also a proven academic success, becoming just the second Gators basketball player to be named a first-team Academic All-American.
 Humphrey also served as the President of the Fellowship of Christian Athletes Chapter at the University of Florida.
 He graduated from the university with a bachelor of science degree in applied physiology and kinesiology in 2007.